 This article serves as a narrative review, aiming to explore relevant literature published in the English language within the timeframe of 2020 to 2023.
 Searches were performed on PubMed and Google Scholar.
-The search terms utilized encompassed a range of relevant terms related to the topic, such as "COVID-19," "coronavirus," "SARS-CoV-2," "COVID," "vaccination," "immunization," "adverse effects," "adverse events," "complications," "India", "pharmacovigilance" and "AEFI".
+The search terms utilized encompassed a range of relevant terms related to the topic, such as "COVID-19", "coronavirus", "SARS-CoV-2", "COVID", "vaccination", "immunization", "adverse effects", "adverse events", "complications", "India", "pharmacovigilance" and "AEFI".
 These keywords were searched individually or in combination to gather pertinent information.
 The collected results were then meticulously assessed for their relevance to the topic.
 Any duplicate studies and those providing insufficient or irrelevant information were excluded.
-In this paper, we examine the Adverse Drug Reactions (ADRs) associated with COVID-19 vaccines in India and explore the pharmacovigilance programs overseeing these vaccinations within the country.
+In this paper, we examine the adverse drug reactions (ADRs) associated with COVID-19 vaccines in India and explore the pharmacovigilance programs overseeing these vaccinations within the country.

-COVID-19 vaccines in India The vaccine development endeavours aligned with the beginning of the initial wave of the pandemic within the nation.
-In April of 2020, a specialized task force was formed with the specific aim of conducting dedicated research on COVID-19 vaccines, with the intention of promoting and advancing vaccine development.
+COVID-19 vaccines in India

+The vaccine development endeavors aligned with the beginning of the initial wave of the pandemic within the nation.
+In April 2020, a specialized task force was formed with the specific aim of conducting dedicated research on COVID-19 vaccines, to promote and advance vaccine development.
 Amid the pandemic, several pharmaceutical companies, including Dr Reddy's Laboratories, BB, SII, and Zydus Cadila, embarked on clinical trials for a range of COVID-19 vaccines.
-Among the vaccines under examination were Covishield, ZyCoV-D, Covaxin, and Sputnik V. Covishield and Covaxin obtained emergency use authorization in January of 2021, and in April followed the approval of Sputnik V. Moderna's mRNA-1273 received approval in the 4th week of June, succeeded by Zydus Cadilats ZyCoV-D vaccine in August.
+Among the vaccines under examination were Covishield, ZyCoV-D, Covaxin, and Sputnik V. Covishield and Covaxin obtained emergency use authorization in January of 2021, and in April followed the approval of Sputnik V. Moderna's mRNA-1273 received approval in the 4th week of June, succeeded by Zydus Cadila's ZyCoV-D vaccine in August.
 Additional vaccines, including Corbevax (Biological E Limited), BBV154 (BB), and Covovax (SII) were in diverse stages of clinical trials.
 Early in 2022, Covovax, Sputnik Light, and Corbevax were granted vaccine emergency use authorizations [14,15].

 By December 2021, India had implemented two vaccines, Covaxin and Covishield, for its extensive COVID-19 vaccination efforts.
 Covishield was developed through a collaboration between SII and AstraZeneca.
 The vaccine utilizes a harmless virus (vector) to deliver specific genetic material into the body.
 In this case, the vaccine uses a replication-deficient (this virus cannot replicate itself effectively and is modified to carry a piece of genetic information) chimpanzee adenovirus as the vector.
 This allowed the vaccine to introduce the genetic code for the Spike protein into the body.
 Covishield was authorized for active immunization in individuals aged 18 years and above, following a two-dose vaccination regimen.
-On the other hand, Covaxin crafted in partnership between Bharat Biotech and the Indian Council of Medical Research (ICMR)- replication-deficient (this virus cannot replicate itself effectively and is modified to carry a piece of genetic information) chimpanzee adenovirus as the vector.
-This allowed the vaccine to introduce the genetic code for the Spike protein into the body.
-Covishield was authorized for active immunization in individuals aged 18 years and above, following a two-dose vaccination regimen.
-On the other hand, Covaxin crafted in partnership between Bharat Biotech and the Indian Council of Medical Research (ICMR)-National Institute of Virology (NIV), was an indigenous COVID-19 vaccine.
-Covaxin was a vaccine that was inactivated and formulated using the whole-virion inactivated (meaning the whole virus was inactivated) Vero-cell-derived (specific cell lines used in laboratories for growing viruses) These two vaccines garnered emergency use authorization in India on January 3, 2021.
-21st October 2021, marked the day when India accomplished an impressive milestone by administering 100 crore vaccine doses.
-As of June 26, 2023, the total number of vaccine doses administered in India reached 220.67 crore [5,16,17].
+On the other hand, Covaxin crafted in partnership between BB and the Indian Council of Medical Research-National Institute of Virology, was an indigenous COVID-19 vaccine.
+Covaxin was a vaccine that was inactivated and formulated using the whole-virion inactivated (meaning the whole virus was inactivated) Vero-cellderived (specific cell lines used in laboratories for growing viruses).
+These two vaccines garnered emergency use authorization in India on January 3, 2021.
+October 21, 2021, marked the day when India accomplished an impressive milestone by administering 1000 million vaccine doses.
+As of June 26, 2023, the total number of vaccine doses administered in India reached 2206.7 million [5,16,17].